Ex-Trump lawyer Michael Cohen back in federal prison

+Cohen later agreed to accept all of the requirements of home confinement but was taken into custody nevertheless, Davis said.
+“He stands willing to sign the entire document if that’s what it takes” to be released.

+Cohen was being held late Thursday at the Metropolitan Correction Center in Manhattan, Levine said.
+His legal team, meanwhile, was preparing an emergency appeal to spring him from custody.

 Cohen, who pleaded guilty to tax evasion, campaign finance fraud and lying to Congress, had been released May 21 on furlough as part of an attempt to slow the spread of the virus in federal prisons.
-Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021.
+Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021 but was permitted to serve the remainder of this three-year term at home.

+The conditions restricting the publication of his book would only extend through the end of his term.

+Cohen was once one of Trump’s closest advisers but became a loud critic after pleading guilty.

 Cohen’s convictions were related to crimes including dodging taxes on $4 million in income from his taxi business, lying during congressional testimony about the timing of discussions around an abandoned plan to build a Trump Tower in Russia, and orchestrating payments to two women to keep them from talking publicly about alleged affairs with Trump.
 Prosecutors said the payments amounted to illegal campaign contributions.
 Trump, who denied the affairs, said any payments were a personal matter.